 In 2007 the title track of Emily’s second album ‘Keep Walking’ was playlisted on national ABC Radio, covering 60 stations across Australia.
 That same year a chance play on BBC Radio 2 at the end of a UK tour won Emily a tour with American legend Don McLean that changed her life.

 From playing to 50 people in a church hall she now found herself on stage at the biggest concert halls in the UK including the Royal Albert Hall in London.
 Having been played across Australia on ABC Radio, ‘Keep Walking’ was now playlisted on BBC Radio 2, the biggest radio station in the UK, no mean feat for an independent artist.

 Over the next 12 years Emily had 2 more singles playlisted on Radio 2, released 3 more albums, published 3 books, toured with major acts including Eric Bibb and Dr Hook, played the acoustic stage at Glastonbury and did countless radio interviews and sessions – most recently for BBC Radio 4’s flagship arts programme ‘Front Row’ in November 2018.

 Open about her own struggles with bipolar disorder since the publication of her first book ‘Start Over Again’, Emily became a patron of the charity Restore and performed her songs for mental health hospitals and groups across the UK, work which recently earned her an international award for public service and advocacy.

-Following its UK release, Emily’s fifth album ‘A Bit Of Blue’ is being released in Australia at the start of September 2019.
+Following its UK release, Emily’s fifth album ‘A Bit Of Blue’ was released in Australia in September 2019.
 Described as ‘exhilarating and transformational’ (RnR Magazine), the album won critical acclaim on its UK release with the first single ‘For Free’, an uplifting and thought-provoking song of social conscience, played on BBC Radio 2.

 Buddhism, breakdowns and a shack in the Australian bush… read Emily’s full story.